Synthetify/synthetify-protocol/docs/docs/solana.md

 - The highest transactions/second rate.
 Using PoH allows Solana blockchain to currently handle over 50 000 transactions per second.
 It means that it is faster than Visa.
 - Fast confirmation.
 The average time is 0.4s.
 - Low transaction cost.
 The average fee per transaction is 0.00025$
-- Perpetual oracles updating, push updates to the blockchain in sub-seconds interval, which eliminates arbitrage.
+- Perpetual oracles updating, push updates to the blockchain in the sub-seconds interval, which eliminates arbitrage.
-- No front running - each transaction has its own timestamp, which disables the decision on the order in which transactions get recorded onto the blockchain.
+- No front running - each transaction has its timestamp, which disables the decision on the order in which transactions get recorded onto the blockchain.
 - No sharding - no security risk.
 Less vulnerable to consensus attacks.